Union Fact & Fiction

 Fact:

 Unions are not about politics.
-Unions’ work involves fighting for good contracts, helping workers improve their lives and standing up for all working families.
+Unions’ work involves fighting for good contracts, helping workers improve their lives, and standing up for all working families.
 Some would say that work includes supporting pro-worker political candidates and legislation that help working people and their unions achieve these goals.
-While IUJAT does not often get involved in political campaigns, many unions are politically active.
+While the IUJAT does not often get involved in political campaigns, many unions are politically active.
 However, it is not about electing Democrats or Republicans—it’s about supporting those who stand up for the rights and interests of working people.

 Fiction: